NativeScript/nativescript-cli/README.md

 tns deploy ios
 ```

-The Telerik NativeScript CLI calls the SDK for the selected target platform and uses it to build your app locally.
-After the build is complete, the Telerik NativeScript CLI downloads and installs the application package on your connected devices.
-The app does not run automatically on the device.
+The NativeScript CLI calls the SDK for the selected target platform and uses it to build your app locally.
+After the build is complete, the NativeScript CLI downloads and installs the application package on your connected devices.

+On Android devices, the app runs automatically.

+On iOS devices, the app does not run automatically.
 To run the app, tap the app icon.

 > **IMPORTANT:** To deploy your app on iOS devices, you need to configure a valid pair of certificate and provisioning profile for code signing your application package.
 For more information, see [iOS Code Signing - A Complete Walkthrough](http://seventhsoulmountain.blogspot.com/2013/09/ios-code-sign-in-complete-walkthrough.html).